-Water levels generally continued to decline throughout Utah Valley from March 1999 to March 2002.
-Water levels in some wells reached the lowest level for the period of record dating back to 1935.
+Water levels generally declined throughout Utah Valley from March 1999 to March 2003.
+Water levels in some wells reached their lowest level for their period of record dating back to 1935.
 Water levels in Goshen Valley also have continued to decline.
 This trend generally started in 1992.
-The decline in water levels is the result of another year of below average precipitation combined with continued large withdrawals from wells for public supply and irrigation.
+The decline in water levels is the result of another year of less-than-average precipitation combined with continued large withdrawals from wells for public supply and irrigation.

-The location of wells in Utah and Goshen Valleys in which the water level was measured during March 2002 is shown in figure 13.
-The relation of the water level in selected observation wells to cumulative departure from average annual precipitation at Silver Lake near Brighton and Spanish Fork Powerhouse, to total annual withdrawal from wells, to annual withdrawal for public supply, and to annual discharge of Spanish Fork at Castilla is shown in figure 14.
-Discharge of Spanish Fork at Castilla in 2001 was 145,000 acre-feet, which is 22,800 acre-feet less than the 1933-2001 annual average.
-Precipitation at Silver Lake near Brighton in 2001 was 38.57 inches, which is 4.16 inches less than the 1931-2001 annual average and 1.33 inches less than 2000.
-Precipitation at Spanish Fork Powerhouse in 2001 was 16.00 inches, which is 3.57 inches less than the 1937-2001 annual average and 4.06 inches less than in 2000.
+The location of wells in Utah and Goshen Valleys in which the water level was measured during March 2003 is shown in figure 13.
+The relation of the water level in selected observation wells to cumulative departure from average annual precipitation at Silver Lake near Brighton and Spanish Fork Powerhouse, to total annual withdrawal from wells, to annual withdrawal for public supply, to annual discharge of Spanish Fork at Castilla, and to concentration of dissolved solids in water from three wells, is shown in figure 14.
+Discharge of Spanish Fork at Castilla in 2002 was 147,900 acre-feet, which is 19,600 acre-feet less than the 1933-2002 annual average.
+Precipitation at Silver Lake near Brighton in 2002 was about 32.6 inches, which is about 10.0 inches less than the 1931-2002 annual average and about 6.0 inches less than 2001.
+Precipitation at Spanish Fork Powerhouse in 2002 was about 13.8 inches, which is about 5.7 inches less than the 1937-2002 annual average and about 2.2 inches less than in 2001.